Maureen Starkey Tigrett: Frank Sinatra's birthday song

 The first song in the Apple Records catalogue was a private recording by Frank Sinatra.
 In 1968, as a favour to Starr, Sinatra recorded this special version of his previously released song "The Lady Is a Tramp" for Maureen's birthday.
-Sammy Cahn re-wrote the lyrics, and personalised them: "She married Ringo, and she could have had Paul/That's why the lady is a champ".
-Sinatra's recording was pressed as a single in Los Angeles, and notated as Apple 1.
+Sammy Cahn rewrote the lyrics, and personalised them: "She married Ringo, and she could have had Paul/That's why the lady is a champ".
+Sinatra's recording was pressed as a single in Los Angeles and notated as Apple 1.
 Starr presented his wife with the single on her 22nd birthday, 4 August 1968.
 Only a few copies were pressed before the master tape was destroyed; the song is still in demand by record collectors.
 A poor quality copy of the song began circulating in collector circles, and is now available on several bootleg albums.
 Starr and his wife attended a Sinatra concert in London on 8 May 1970.